history and use

 THE NATIONAL FLAG

-The land flag used to be square in shape, and used to have a white cross on a blue background.
-The marine flags resembled the current national flag.
-The only difference in the flag of the merchant marine was the reversal of colors in the corner where the cross was (a blue cross on a white background).
-The flag of the merchant ships was ranked with that of the navy in 1828, when it was recognized that merchant ships had taken part in the war of independence as war-ships.
+The first land flag was square in shape, with a white cross on a blue background.
+The marine flags resembled the current national flag more closely, the only difference for merchant marine flags being the reversal of colors in the corner containing the cross.
+The flag of the merchant ships was eventually merged with that of the navy in 1828, as a recognition for their participation in the Greek War of Independence.

-The national flag has been modified several times since then, mainly as a result of regime changes, without being radically altered.
-In 1833 the Bavarian coat of arms was added to the flags of the army and the navy and remained until the overthrow of King Otto in October of 1862.
-With the arrival of King George I in 1863 the crown was introduced into the flags of the above forces and remained there until the regime change in 1924.
+The national flag has been modified several times without being radically altered, mostly as a result of regime changes.
+In 1833, the Bavarian coat of arms was added to the flags of the army and the navy, and remained until the overthrow of King Otto in October of 1862.
+With the arrival of King George I in 1863, the crown was introduced into the flags and remained there until the regime change in 1924.

 THE FLAG TODAY

-The war flags currently are: for the navy, the national flag and, for the army and the air force, a rectangular flag consisting of a white cross on a blue background, the cross dividing the flag into four equal parts.
-In the centre of the cross, the flag of the army bears a picture of Saint George, while the flag of the air force bears a picture of the Archangel Michael.
+Today, the war flag for the navy is identical to the national one.
+For the army and the air force, on the other hand, it is a rectangular flag consisting of a white cross that divides a blue background into four equal parts.
+In the center of the cross, the flag of the army bears a picture of Saint George, while the flag of the air force bears a picture of Archangel Michael.